jarrid-xyz/jarrid-xyz.github.io/page/content/articles/2024-07-07-jarrid-weekly-release.md

 ### Key Sharing

 Currently, [Keyper](https://github.com/jarrid-xyz/keyper/) only supports symmetric keys.
-Sharing symmetric key is typically achieved with assymetric key encryption.
+Sharing symmetric key is typically achieved with asymmetric key encryption.
 A hybrid approach ensures better performance and efficiency in terms of encryption/decryption while allowing safe sharing of the symmetric key itself.
 Sounds complicated?
 Don't worry, we will be wrapping all these exchange in [Keyper](https://github.com/jarrid-xyz/keyper/) so that it's as simple as `keyper key share <...>` for developers to share keys.

 ### Docs